Should I stay or should I go? The dilemma of career change

-We all know that during a recession, or even at any time, moving to another job or changing career can be very daunting.
-I’ve worked with many clients who talk about wanting to leave their current jobs due to unacceptable stress levels, insufficient family time, and a lack of fulfilment.
-Some clients find that they are spending most of their lives sitting on motorways as they move from one business obligation to another, others are taking their laptops to bed to catch up; working mothers talk about being too exhausted to enjoy a bedtime story with their children: and so an unhealthy work/life balance has developed.
+Often, many choose to leave due to unacceptable stress levels, insufficient family time, and a lack of fulfilment.
+Some even find that they are spending most of their lives sitting on motorways as they move from one business obligation to another.
+Others are taking their laptops to bed to catch up and working mothers talk about being too exhausted to enjoy a bedtime story with their children: and so an unhealthy work/life balance has developed.

 So, what can help?

-You can start by thinking about your choices: stay in your current job and look to improve things, or go somewhere else.
+Start by thinking about your choices: whether that’s to stay in your current job and look to improve things, or go somewhere else.

-- Think about your current job and the things that are driving you crazy.
+1. Think about your current job and the things that you’re struggling with.
 Make a list.
 Now, look through the list and think about the things that are within your influence to change yourself, or with the help of someone else (e.g. your boss).
-For example: if you are taking your laptop to bed in order to keep on top of things, you may be able to change this yourself by using your time more wisely during the day, i.e. time management techniques.
-If you are an exhausted working mother, perhaps there are options for enlisting some help or even scheduling some “me” time to relax and regroup.
-There may also be options to ask your company for reduced hours or working from home.
+For example: if you’re taking your laptop to bed in order to keep on top of things, you may be able to change this yourself by using your time more wisely during the day with time management techniques.

-- You can research the market, go for interviews and still choose to stay in your current job.
-Looking at what else is out there will help you decide whether it is worth taking a chance and moving on, or staying put.
+4. You can research the market, go for interviews and still choose to stay in your current job.
+Looking at what else is out there will help you decide whether it’s worth taking a chance and moving on, or staying put.
 It is also good practice.

-- Be courageous about moving out of the old “comfort zone”.
+5. Be courageous about moving out of the old comfort zone.
 Experiencing new things leads to growth!

 "Man cannot discover new oceans unless he has the courage to lose sight of the shore."
 (Andre Gide)